 Residents are not allowed to have any kind of tobacco.
 This policy became effective January 17, 2000 and prohibits residents from possessing “any smoking or smokeless tobacco product.”
 If a resident does have tobacco, it is considered contraband and the resident will be disciplined.
 Visitors and employees must leave all tobacco products in their vehicle.
 Bringing tobacco products into a center will result in loss of visitation privileges and criminal prosecution.

 How to Address Correspondence:

 What can be sent by mail?

 All books, magazines, newspapers and catalogs must be mailed directly from the publisher, bookstore, educational institution, or a recognized commercial or charitable outlet.
 No food or care packages may be mailed to a resident.
-All incoming and outgoing resident mail may be read, except for privileged correspondence with the resident’s attorney; federal, state, and local court officials; any administrator of the Department of Community Correction, Board of Correction; and the media.
+All incoming and outgoing resident mail may be read, except for privileged correspondence with the resident’s attorney; federal, state, and local court officials; any administrator of the Division of Community Correction, Board of Correction; and the media.
 If properly marked as privileged, the correspondence will be opened in front of the resident and only inspected for contraband.

 Residential Trust Fund Deposits

 Send money orders to PO Box 8080, Little Rock, AR 72201.
 Include the resident’s name and ACC number in order for the correct account to be credited.The resident will notify you of the correct form to attach with the money order.